-Regardless, it's been obvious to most people that the department was engaged in cover-up around Suiter's death—the impossible bullet discovery, the omission of many of Bomenka's actions from the IRB report, the missing video from a convenience store, the released video so obviously manipulated that a large tree is missing its trunk, the suppression of the Quick case, and so on.
+Regardless, it's been obvious to most people that BPD was engaged in cover-up around Suiter's death—the impossible bullet discovery, the omission of many of Bomenka's actions from the IRB report, the missing video from a convenience store, the released video so obviously manipulated that a large tree is missing its trunk, the suppression of the Quick case, and so on.
 If Suiter's shooting didn't somehow, directly or indirectly, trace back to BPD or things BPD wanted kept hidden, why did the department bother with so much elaborate cover up?

 Now, two city agencies are continuing to keep the case open, while pretending to investigate the same DNA evidence for two years.
 It seems like a way to keep the public from seeing the files, which become available when cases are closed.